This comforting golden milk latte is made with a warm blend of oat milk, aromatic spices, coconut oil, vanilla, and a touch of honey.

 - Serve.
 Serve hot or chilled with ice.

 - Avoid boiling.
-Heat the oat milk only to a gentle simmer to prevent curdling.
+Heat the milk to a gentle simmer to prevent curdling.

 - Choose your milk.
 While I use oat milk, you can also use whole milk or any other plant-based milk.

 - Sweeten to taste.
-Adjust the amount of honey to taste, or swap with maple syrup or brown sugar.
+Adjust the amount of honey to taste, or swap with your favorite sweetener.

 - Customize the spices.
 Keep the turmeric for color and benefits, but adjust the other spices, like cinnamon or nutmeg, to preference.

 - Add froth.
-A milk frother gives that cafe-style foam finish.
+A gives that cafe-style foam finish.

 - Enjoy it cold.
 This latte is refreshing when served over ice.